openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 EMU profile files are XML files and can be edited outside of EMU.
 However, passwords and shared secrets are encrypted and can only be edited with EMU.
 ```
 Warning: A note on security and EMU profiles.
-Only share EMU profile files with users who are authorized to administer items on that EQUELLA institution.
+Only share EMU profile files with users who are authorized to administer items on that openEQUELLA institution.
 An EMU profile file confers the EMU user the power to view and make any changes to metadata on all items accessible by the user account saved in the profile.
 ```
 ## Troubleshooting